feathersjs/docs/migrating.md

 Creating, updating or removing multiple records at once has always been part of the Feathers adapter specification but it turned out to be quite easy to miss.

 This means applications could be open to queries that a developer did not anticipate (like deleting or creating multiple records at once).
-Additionally, it could also lead to unexpected data in a hook that need special cases (like `context.data` or `context.result` being an array).
+Additionally, it could also lead to unexpected data in a hook that require special cases (like `context.data` or `context.result` being an array).

 Now, multiple `create`, `patch` and `remove` calls (with the `id` value set to `null`) are disabled by default and have to be enabled explicitly by setting the `multi` option: